Pastel Hair Color like lavender, pale pink, and blue are a very vintage hairstyle concept.

 Pastel Hair Colors like pink, lavender, and pale blue may seem new and fresh, but the reality is that is has been a hairstyle trend women have been experimenting with for centuries.
 Vintage pastel hair color options could include pink, lavender, blue and yellow.
 The color wasn’t a rebellion either.
 Although the women wearing it were a bit eccentric, it was actually considered very high fashion and European to wear your hair this way.

-The above 1930s French vintage beauty magazine article from Paris titled Cheveux de Couleur, which literally translates to Hair Color, describes the trend among society women to color their hair in a variety of bright, unnatural hair colors.
-These colors include blue, violet, rose, and even green!
+The above 1930s French vintage beauty magazine article from Paris titled Cheveux de Couleur, which literally translates to Hair Color, describes the trend to color their hair in a variety of bright, unnatural hair color highlights.
+These colors include violet, pink, and even green!
+The entire article reads more to be an advertisement for a haircolor called Coloral.

 In the 1950s, women were embracing color in every aspect of their lives.
 Their kitchens, their couches, and their beauty product packaging were exploding in pastel colors.
 It was only natural for them to want their hairstyles to follow suit.